ownerofglory/hillel-trip-planner-backend/README.md

 Using Tomcat Smart Plugin for IntelliJ IDEA

 Consider using the Tomcat Smart Plugin for IntelliJ IDEA to simplify the local deployment process.
 This plugin allows you to manage and deploy applications to Tomcat directly from your IDE, saving you time and effort.

+Сan also be done manually:
+- Build the WAR file using the command mentioned above.
+- Copy the generated WAR file (usually found in the target folder) to the webapps directory of your Tomcat installation.
+- Start the Tomcat server by executing the startup script (./bin/startup.sh for Unix or ./bin/startup.bat for Windows).
+- Access the application at http://localhost:8080/hillel-trip-planner-web in your web browser, where hillel-trip-planner-web is the name of the WAR file.

 ### Deployment remote